Miro0o/Docs-Notes/Information Science & Computer Science and Engineering/🧮 Mathematics/🤼‍♀️ Mathematical Logic (Foundations of Mathematics)/📍 Formal System, Formal Logic, and Its Semantics/Formal System, Formal Logic, and Its Semantics.md

-# Formal System, Formal Logics, and Its Semantics
+# Formal System, Formal Logic, and Its Semantics

 [TOC]